Treaty of Stralsund (1370)

-The treaty was negotiated for Denmark by drost Henning Podebusk and for the Hanseatic League by the burgomasters Jakob Pleskow of Lübeck and Bertram Wulflam of Stralsund.
-In the treaty, the freedom of Visby was reestablished.
+The treaty was negotiated for Denmark by Drost Henning Podebusk and for the Hanseatic League by the burgomasters Jakob Pleskow of Lübeck and Bertram Wulflam of Stralsund.
+In the treaty, Visby's freedom was reestablished.
 Furthermore, Denmark had to assure the Hanseatic League of free trade in the entire Baltic Sea.
+The Danes had to waive taxes on German merchants in Scania as well.
 This gave the Hanseatic League a monopoly on the Baltic fish trade.
 The league also gained the right to veto against Danish throne candidates.